Memory

 Angela & Uncle Jerry discuss the speaker's obsessive replaying of past events as a central mechanism of the song.
 Uncle Jerry connects the 'replay my footsteps' and 'rewind the tape' imagery to the way depression forces you to fixate on past moments, 'she's replaying the film of where did it go wrong.'
 He shares his personal experience of being unable to stop hitting pause on the worst moments after his wife's death.
 The rewinding, replaying, and pausing on past events drives the song's first two verses and establishes memory as an active, tormenting force rather than passive recollection.

 Angela & Uncle Jerry discuss how memory operates as an active, inescapable force throughout the song.
 The speaker sees the ex everywhere, is woken by flashbacks, searches for signs in a haunted club where they used to go together, and cannot find any part of herself untouched by the relationship.
-Uncle Jerry emphasizes the pervasiveness of memory after loss, 'a fork that she bent in the dishwasher but still refused to throw away', and connects the song's imagery (the flickering chandelier, the small town, the traffic lights) to the way memory infiltrates daily life.
+Uncle Jerry emphasises the pervasiveness of memory after loss, 'a fork that she bent in the dishwasher but still refused to throw away', and connects the song's imagery (the flickering chandelier, the small town, the traffic lights) to the way memory infiltrates daily life.

 Angela & Uncle Jerry identify the nature of memory as a significant element, Uncle Jerry notes the song opens with a memory ('we were both young') and explicitly announces the flashback.
 He says he was 'fascinated to see it here' because it appears so early in Taylor's writing career, and declares he is 'serious about writing an extended work on the nature of memory in her songs.'
 He identifies this as a 'two layered nature of memory', a memory within a fantasy.
 Angela adds that even from the Red era, critics noted Taylor's ability to write about moments as they're happening rather than simply looking back.